Did you know there are a handful of common guitar chord progressions that are repeatedly used throughout hundreds of songs?

-Another great way to apply these chord progressions is in writing your own songs.
+Another great way to apply these guitar chord progressions is in writing your own songs.
 Don’t feel like you have to use only these chords.
 Instead, use them as a starting point to explore your musical vision.

 If you’re just beginning to write your own music, it helps to know which chords will sound good together.
-Try taking one of the tried and true chord progressions you’ve just learned and put your own spin on it by adding or subbing a new chord or playing it with a funky rhythm.
+Try taking one of the tried and true chord progressions you’ve just learned and put your own spin on it by adding or subbing a new chord, or playing it with a funky rhythm.